Would the world be better off with more humble and powerful men in it?

 The weekend will be highly interactive.
 A strong container will allow for safety but also a lack of it, so you can explore your edges by, at times, going past them.

-This will be led by experienced men’s work facilitators Jeff James Howard and Marco Lam.
+This will be led by experienced men’s work facilitators Jeff James Howard, Marco Lam, and Keith Martin-Smith.
 Jeff is a licensed psychotherapist and Marco an acupuncturist, permaculture expert, and community leader.
-They will be assisted by Keith Martin-Smith and Casey Capshaw.
 Keith is an ordained Zen priest, published author, and martial arts lineage holder.
-Casey ran the Authentic Men’s Program and has been deeply involved in men’s work for over 15 years.

 Friday 6-10 pm, Saturday 9-9 pm, Sunday 9-7 pm.